mccanne/sharkfest/README.md

 > I discovered JSON.
 I do not claimed to have invented it.

+Takeaways

 It's hard to make things easy ...
+* Separate of policy from mechanism
+* The gentle slope
+    * Data as easy as JSON or as complex as you would like
+    * Query language as easy as Google as rich as SQL
+    * Git-like Zed Lake
+* Easy data shaping
+    * Types as first-class values
+    * Type unions
+    * Rich casting operators
+* Scale from desk to CLI to cloud

 * Separate of policy/mechanism in data engineering
 * Superset of JSON, relational tables